ros2/ros2_documentation/source/Tutorials/Tf2/Using-Stamped-Datatypes-With-Tf2-Ros-MessageFilter.rst

    }

 And lastly, the callback method.
-Once the data is ready, just call ``tf2_buffer_->transform`` and print to screen for the tutorial.
+Once the data is ready, just call ``tf2_buffer_->transform`` and print outputs to the console.

 .. code-block:: C++